vecnatechnologies/backbone-torso/README.md

   initialize: function() {
     this.model = new Torso.Model({name: 'Bob'});
-    this.viewState.set('color', 'blue');
+    this.set('color', 'blue');
-    // because viewState is a cell you can also do:
+    // because view has a cell built in, you can also do:
-    // this.listenTo(this.viewState, 'change:color', this.render);
+    // this.on('change:color', this.render);
   },

   prepare: function() {